Unquenched Charmonium and Beyond: Low-mass puzzle of and the construction of charmonia

+\changelabel{ In fact, in the unquenched quark model, since the quark loop diagram given in Fig.~\ref{fig:loop_electron_photon}~(b) only constrains the quark components of the intermediate states, theoretically all the possible channels should be considered.
+Thus, the $\Pi(s)$ in Eq.~(\ref{eq:coupled_channel_equation_inf}) is actually an infinite summation on the intermediate states as

+Among these channels, due to the damping form factor we introduced, actually only a few channels with proper thresholds will give considerable contributions.
+Especially, those channels with thresholds much larger than $\sqrt{s}$ must be suppressed, i.e., their contributions are nearly zero and weakly dependence on the $\sqrt{s}$.
+Thus, to give a base to the practical calculation, a subtraction is usually performed as~\cite{Pennington:2007xr}}

+Here, $s_0$ is a subtraction point, which is often chosen as the squared mass of the corresponding ground state. \changelabel{It should be emphasized again here that this subtraction is not to handle ultraviolet divergence, but to transform an infinite consideration on intermediate channels to limited ones~\cite{Pennington:2007xr}.
+In Fig.~\ref{fig:loop_electron_photon}, we made an analogy between electron-photon and hadron loops.
+We also emphasize that only the physical mass, i.e., the solution of the coupled-channel equation is observable.
+But for a hadron, in quark model, the $M_0$, $\Delta M(M)$, and $\Pi(s)$ are computable.
+In general, for the states which there are no significant coupled-channel effects, the bare masses $M_0$ are close to the experimental measurements in quark model calculations.}

-We apply this second method to examine the coupled-channel effect on the $\chi_{c1}(2P)$ state.
+\changelabel{Despite the different expressions between Eqs.~(\ref{eq:coupled_channel_equation}) and (\ref{eq:coupled_channel_equation_inf}), the contributions of these two approaches are not essentially different.
+Barnes and Swanson also pointed that the results from these two approaches are similar~\cite{Barnes:2007xu}.} We apply the second \changelabelb{approach} to examine the coupled-channel effect on the $\chi_{c1}(2P)$ state.
 As shown in Fig.~\ref{fig:coupledchannelsolutions_chi_c1_2P}, the bare mass of $\chi_{c1}(2P)$ is calculated to be 3.936 GeV within the GI model with updated parameters~\cite{Duan:2020tsx}.
 Choosing the subtraction point $s_0 = m_{J/\psi}^2$, the contribution from the $D\bar{D}^*$ channel induces a mass shift of $-81$ MeV, yielding a final mass of 3.855 GeV, which matches the measured mass of $X(3872)$.
 The coupled-channel effects for $X(3872)$ have also been widely studied~\cite{Ortega:2009hj,Kalashnikova:2005ui,Duan:2020tsx,Li:2009ad}.